petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/theme-development/getting-started/setting-up-an-environment-and-creating-a-theme.md

 ### Disabling Dart SASS

-When you run `gulp build` or `gulp deploy` on a theme created with the theme generator, you may encounter errors, including this message:
+When you run `gulp build` or `gulp deploy` on a theme created with the theme generator, you may encounter errors, including

 ```
 Error: compound selectors may no longer be extended.